 Through the Dow Jones Sustainability Index (DJSI), RBS achieved a score of 76 points for Occupational Health and Safety (in 2017 the industry average score was 42).

 All employees are required to complete mandatory online health and safety training, which covers the key risks for all employees including fire safety, display screen equipment, manual handling and slips, trips and falls.
 Additional health and safety training is also completed by all our people managers and building managers.

 Specialist training includes:

-- RBS has a driver safety programme which includes risk based training
+- RBS has a driver safety programme which includes risk based training.

-- Specialist health and safety training is carried in higher risk areas or for higher risk activities in areas such as our Cash and Coin Centres.
+- Specialist health and safety training is carried out in higher risk areas or for higher risk activities in areas such as our Cash and Coin Centres.

 - In our Real Estate Asset Management team, the part of the business that manages distressed assets, training on health and safety protocols is delivered to all new asset managers.

 In the UK our cash and coin centres continued to be accredited to OHSAS 18001.